安裝中文字典英文字典辭典工具!

 - gravitate - Wiktionary, the free dictionary

-gravitate (third-person singular simple present gravitates, present participle gravitating, simple past and past participle gravitated) And to each other gravitate, aſſert Children naturally gravitate to such a big, friendly man The guests slowly gravitated to the kitchen
+Verb gravitate (third-person singular simple present gravitates, present participle gravitating, simple past and past participle gravitated) (intransitive, astrophysics) To move under the force of gravity

 |